Justin James Apthorp

 Dr Richard Woolfson

 Richard holds a doctorate in Mathematics from the University of Oxford.
 He was an academic before the diamond industry in a research capacity.

 He spent eight years in the Information Systems industry before forming Lexicon Limited with Joyce Plotnikoff to undertake research and consultancy assignments on behalf of government departments involved with the legal system.
 He has sat on the Access to Justice subgroup of the Civil Justice Council and the Bedfordshire, Hertfordshire and Essex Courts Board.
 He facilitated the CPS Local Scrutiny Involvement Panel for Hertfordshire and Bedfordshire.

 He and Joyce married in 1987.

-Akhtar grew up in St. Albans, and has been active from a young age with many faith groups, race relations, and charities.
-He has served and represented the Muslim and Asian communities over the past 30 years on various committees; currently this includes being a trustee and chairman of two organisations.
+Akhtar grew up in St. Albans and has been active from a young age with many voluntary organisations and charities.
+He has served and represented the Muslim and Asian communities over the past 30 years on various committees; currently, this includes being a trustee and chairman of two organisations.
 Areas of interest include Faith Groups Collaboration, Youth Enablement Initiatives, Helping the Disadvantaged, Community Integrations/Relations, Promotion of Digital initiatives especially in the community.